pascallieverse/Marlin-ultimaker/README.md

 This RepRap firmware is a mashup between <a href="https://github.com/kliment/Sprinter">Sprinter</a>, <a href="https://github.com/simen/grbl/tree">grbl</a> and many original parts.

 Derived from Sprinter and Grbl by Erik van der Zalm.
-Sprinters lead developers are Kliment and caru.
+Sprinter's lead developers are Kliment and Caru.
 Grbls lead developer is Simen Svale Skogsrud.
 Sonney Jeon (Chamnit) improved some parts of grbl A fork by bkubicek for the Ultimaker was merged, and further development was aided by him.
 Some features have been added by: